Books on the American Fur Trade and Mountain Men

 • Click on Image to expand

 Hafen, LeRoy R.: The Mountain Men and the Fur Trade of the Far West biographical sketches of the participants by scholars of the subject and with introductions by the editor.
 Glendale, Calif.: The Arthur H. Clark Company, 1965, 1966, 1968, 1969, 1971, 1972, .
 All first editions, All First Printings..
-All ten volumes of this complete set are in very near fine to fine condition in light brown cloth covered boards with gilt text on the spines.
-Each is a small quarto measuring 9 1/2" by 6" with the top edges of the text blocks trimmed and stained brown the other edges of the text block are untrimmed.
-The majority of the volumes suffer no more than light rubbing of the cloth at the heads and heels of the spines and volume VIII has a bumped upper corner of the front board.
+All ten volumes of this complete set are in near fine to fine condition in light brown cloth covered boards with gilt text on the spines.
+Each is a small quarto measuring 9 1/2 by 6 inches with the top edges of the text blocks trimmed and stained brown the fore edges of the text blocks are untrimmed.
+Only a few of the volumes suffer no more than light rubbing of the cloth at the heads and heels of the spines.
 Each volume contains approximately 400 pages and is illustrated with maps, and reproductions of contemporary works of art.
-There are no prior owner's names, dates, notations or book plates.
+Each volume has a stamped, prior owner's name and address on the first free end page.
+With the exception of volume x, that prior owner has also noted in the inside margin of each title page the place, date and price he paid for each volume.
 None of the volumes have their original, plain brown dust jackets.
-The first nine volumes, published between 1965 and 1972, contain the biographies of some 300 active participants in the fur trade.
+The first nine volumes, published between 1965 and 1972, contain the biographies of some 300 active, male participants in the fur trade.
 Volume X is the bibliography and index for the entire set.
 Considered the best biographical resource for the men involved in the American fur trade.
-(Clark & Brunet, 108)
+(Clark & Brunet, 123)

 • Click on Image to expand